BiOs786/word-game/README.md

 4. Build and run the project and Enjoy the Game!

 How to Play:
-1. Click the start buttons to form word.
+1. Click the 'start' buttons to form word.
-2. Keep forming as many words as you can and submit them by clicking check button.
+2. Keep forming as many words as you can and submit them by clicking 'check' button.
 3. If the enter word is a valid word then the score will be incremented.
-4. Use hint button to get help.
+4. Use 'hint' button to get help.
-5. Stop the Game by clicking on the stop button and your score and time taken will be displayed.
+5. Stop the Game by clicking on the 'stop' button and your score and time taken will be displayed.

 Features:
 1. Make the longest word and check it in the dictionary automatically to get more score.